ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

-Now that we have written code to track and display some statistics on the received frames, let's make a modification to the ECR's transmission so We need to make sure that the gain stays within the possible values, something like below would work.
-This should be placed above the event switch just as the other timer-based code.
+Now that we have written code to track and display some statistics on the received frames, let's make a modification to the ECR's transmission so we can observe changes in the statistics over time.
+We need to make sure that the gain stays within the possible values, something like below would work.
+This should be placed above the event switch, just like the other timer-based code.

 \code{.cpp}
   if(timer_toc(tx_gain_timer) > tx_gain_period_s){